NTWKKM/ntwkkm.github.io/README.md

-All web app create with Human and ai, work together seamlessly,
+ALL web app create with Human and ai, work together seamlessly,